-I run into the occasional fairly regularly where we need to calculate material needed for fills.
+I run into this fairly regularly where we need to calculate material needed for fills.
 Particularly in subdivisions where we have back-filled the curb and need to level the pads.
-I am having to due this with the area tool and calculations or put the model in CAD.
+I am having to do this with the area tool and calculations or put the model in CAD.
 Both of which take more time than what the task is worth.
 Thanks!

 Hi @MichaelL!
 This is a great idea, thank you.
 I’m putting this down in the meeting notes for our next meeting with Product.